Azure/ResourceModules/docs/wiki/Home.md

 ## Out of Scope

-- **Orchestration:** Orchestrated, multi-module solutions such as workloads or applications intended.
-As mention earlier, you can use modules to assemble such application /workload deploy workload.
+- **Orchestration:** Orchestrated, multi-module solutions, such as workloads or applications.
+As mentioned earlier, you can leverage modules to assemble and deploy such applications/workloads.
 - **Languages:** Other domain-specific languages (DSL), like _Terraform_.